Why Prenatal Vitamins Matter

 It’s important to recognize that prenatal vitamins serve as a supplement, not a replacement for a nutritious diet.
 You should still be eating healthy foods that contain the nutrients your baby needs to develop and you need to remain healthy and strong throughout pregnancy and into motherhood!

 Depending on the nature of your diet, your doctor may recommend other supplements as well.
-Omega-3 fatty acids may help promote your baby’s brain development, so if you don’t eat fish or other foods high in omega-3 fatty acids, your doctor may recommend a specific prenatal vitamin or an additional supplement.
+Omega-3 fatty acids may help promote your baby’s brain development.

 While prenatal vitamins are not associated with any serious side effects, some women who are already experiencing nausea during their pregnancy may find that taking their prenatal vitamin also causes nausea.
 In this event, simply tell your health care provider so they can help you find a supplement that works better for you.
 Some women, for example, do better with chewable or liquid vitamins than those that should be swallowed whole, and vice versa.